tedunderwood/horizon/appendixA/readme.md

 -----
 The data and metadata in this repository contain many errors.
 When you're studying patterns across thousands of volumes, it is not possible to correct every OCR error.
 When you're studying hundreds of thousands of volumes, it's not even possible to guarantee that dates of publication are 100% correct.
 Library metadata is simply not 100% correct.

-So the approach I have taken in this project is almost never to eliminate error.
+So the approach I have taken in this project is not to eliminate error.
 Instead I usually measure the level of error, assess how it varies across the timeline, and provide some indication of how much that variation would change my results.
-In several chapters these calculations are gathered in a subfolder called **error.** I would encourage critics to adopt an analogous approach; simply pointing to a list of errors in the metadata will prove nothing.
+In the repositories for chapters 1 and 4 these calculations are gathered in a subfolder called **error.**

+I would encourage critics of *Distant Horizons* to adopt an analogous approach.
+Simply pointing to a list of errors in the metadata will prove nothing.
+(We already know there are thousands of errors.)
+To demonstrate that the book's conclusions need revising, a critic would ideally measure the level of error, and show that errors are distributed in a way that could have significant consequences for specific conclusions advanced in the book.

 Dependencies
 ------------